getify/You-Dont-Know-JS/async & performance/ch1.md

 As you can see, there's a continuously running loop represented by the `while` loop, and each iteration of this loop is called a "tick".
 For each tick, if an event is waiting on the queue, it's taken off and executed.
 These events are your function callbacks.

 It's important to note that `setTimeout(..)` doesn't put your callback on the event loop queue.
-What it does is set up a timer that once that fires, will insert your callback into the event loop, such that some future tick will pick it up and execute it.
+What it does is set up a timer; when the timer expires, the environment places your callback into the event loop, such that some future tick will pick it up and execute it.

 What if there's already 20 items in the event loop at that moment?
 Your callback waits.
 It gets in line behind the others -- there's not normally a path to pre-empting the queue and skipping ahead in line.
-So, it should be obvious how timers for example don't actually with much temporal accuracy.
-Basically, you're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that totally dependent on the state of the event queue at the time.
+This explains why `setTimeout(..)` timers may not fire with perfect temporal accuracy.
+Basically, you're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that time, depending on the state of the event queue.

 So, in other words, your program is generally broken up into lots of small chunks, which happen one after the other in the event loop queue.
 And technically, other events not related directly to your program can be interspersed into the queue, as well.